-Maia and I made full-sized tape resist skeletons a couple weeks ago and have been LOVING them as spooky cool Halloween decor.
+Maia and I made full-sized tape resist skeleton paintings a couple weeks ago and have been LOVING them as spooky cool Halloween decor.

 Maia mostly wanted to add the bones to my body, so I added many of them for her body.
 As you can see from the book in the upper right hand corner of the photo, we referred to our much-loved copy of See Inside Your Body by Katie Daynes.

 Once the tape bones were in place, we painted over the whole skeleton (and much of the paper) with black tempera paint and then black BioColor paint when we ran out of the first.

-We let our skeleton paintings dry…
+We let our skeleton paintings dry.

-…then pulled up the tape skeleton.
+And then pulled up the tape skeleton.

 This step was actually trickier than it sounds.